In search of the biggest color trends for 2023? Understanding color lies at the root of all interior design decisions.

 When used with one of the whites in the collection, it will dramatically change the interplay of light and space in your room.
 Striking enough to take centre stage yet subtle and confident enough to allow other hues to shine, it’s a dream to work with.

-This soft green is one of many muted heritage shades in Crown’s Period Collection, reflecting a move away from bolder traditional colors.
+Bandstand is one of many muted heritage shades in Crown’s Period Collection, reflecting a move away from bolder traditional colors.
 Fresh, uplifting and light-enhancing, it lends elegance and calm to a living space.

 For longevity, the key is to pick a more serene hue – a quietly confident color which creates the perfect backdrop.
 Enter Dulux Heritage’s 'Potter’s Pink', a soft clay-like shade which looks pretty but is equally restful on the eye.
-The beauty is that it is versatile enough to complement most colours in a room but olive greens, rich browns and deep burgundy will truly make it sing.
-Potter’s Pink vinyl matt emulsion, Dulux .
+The beauty is that it is versatile enough to complement most colors in a room but olive greens, rich browns and deep burgundy will truly make it sing.
+Potter’s Pink vinyl matt emulsion, Dulux (opens in new tab).

 A barely-there dusky pink, this irresistible shade is proof that our love for pale plaster hues endures.

 Masilla (above) – Spanish for ‘putty’ – is a gentle neutral with red undertones for a hint of warmth.
-Such a delicate, unabashedly feminine hue will happily envelop most rooms, but would undoubtedly feel perfect in a bedroom or bathroom.
+Such a delicate, unabashedly feminine hue will happily envelop most rooms, but would undoubtedly feel perfect in a traditional bedroom or bathroom.

 This delicately understated grey, which was Benjamin Moore’s Color of the Year 2019, and it is still as relevant now.